businesspolicy/businesspolicy.github.io/_tutorials/external-analysis/pestle.md

     Utilize the library resources, such as [IBISWorld](http://pitt.idm.oclc.org/login?url=https://my-ibisworld-com.pitt.idm.oclc.org/) and [MarketScope Advisor](http://pitt.idm.oclc.org/login?url=https://advisor.marketscope.com), to access any relevant industry reports and analysis on your company's industries.
 These reports often provide valuable insights into the PESTLE factors affecting the industry.

-    {: .note-title}
-    >Other Industry Analysis Resources:
-    >
-    >University of Pittsburgh Library System provides access to a number of industry research resources that could be useful in your analysis.
-See this link for more information: [https://pitt.libguides.com/industryresearch/reports](https://pitt.libguides.com/industryresearch/reports)

 3.  **Conduct PESTLE Analysis:**